Klaaktu/polyvis-wasm/README.md

 - [ ] Use WASM's linear memory in JS?
 - [ ] Import JS functions to Rust to avoid data copy?
 - [ ] Test edge cases: empty list to iou()
-- [ ] Dependabot
+- [x] Dependabot
-- [ ] Can JS handle NaN (div by 0 in float)?
+- [x] Can JS handle NaN (div by 0 in float)?
+EDIT: Div by 0 now returns Error.
-- [ ] Put the export function in JS instead, except the serialization.
+- [x] Put the export function in JS instead, except the serialization.
 I don't like all the explicit error propagating.
 Those errors likely won't be fatal in JS anyway.
 - [ ] Multi-threading?
 - [ ] Graph data structure for intersections between pairs.